Portrayal of women scientists in film: Overview

-Films have portrayed professional women in science, technology, engineering, and mathematics (STEM) fields in various ways throughout film history.
 The study of female characters in film began with movements from the 1960s and 1970s in the form of second-wave feminism, the rise of independent films, and the beginning of academic film studies.
 Some films promote certain socially defined female stereotypical archetypes that often combine job stereotypes with gender stereotypes.
 The use of these stereotypes in film has been suggested to contribute to a questionable portrayal of women, especially revolving around themes of violence, sexuality, objectification, and subordination.